-OWIN-based servers can host ASP.NET applications, since ASP.NET conforms to the OWIN specification.
+OWIN-based servers can host ASP.NET applications.
 One such server is Nowin, a .NET OWIN web server.
-In the sample for this article, I've included a very simple project that references Nowin and uses it to create a simple server capable of self-hosting ASP.NET Core.
+In the sample for this article, I've included a project that references Nowin and uses it to create an IServer capable of self-hosting ASP.NET Core.